Money Smarts Blog

 Refresher course: Student loan payments

-Since it's been two years without worrying about them, let's do a quick refresher course.
+Since it's been almost three years without worrying about them, let's do a quick refresher course.

 First, re-familiarize yourself with your loans.

 Face it.
 You don't remember what you had for dinner last Wednesday, so it's not likely you'll remember where all your loans are located.

 For those federal loans, you can just log into StudentAid.gov.
 That'll tell you who's holding your loans.
 If you have private loans, it could take a little more work to find your servicer(s).
 Start off by signing into your student loan accounts or checking your most recent student loan statement.
 Otherwise, all lenders should be listed on your credit report, which you can access for free through AnnualCreditReport.com.

 The next thing to do is to make sure the loan holders have your correct communication information (i.e. email, mailing address, phone number).
 This is SUPER important because there's going to be some really important information that they'll be sending you that you're going to want to see.

 Make sure you're on the best repayment plan for you.

 A LOT changed during COVID, so chances are your repayment plan may need to, too.